Performance indicators are ways of monitoring development activity enabled by the planning system.

-The scheme is expected to obtain data and statistics from an ePlanning platform, rather than the current quarterly manual collection of statistics from councils, reducing reporting requirements.
+The scheme is used to obtain data and statistics from an ePlanning platform, rather than the current quarterly manual collection of statistics from councils, reducing reporting requirements.

 The new ePlanning platform may provide information about all development, from alterations or demolitions, to changes in land use or divisions of land, if there is a need for this information by industry professionals or the public.
 This will result in greater transparency and efficiency in our planning system and will assist understanding of the value, impact and kinds of development to inform future planning decisions for South Australia.

-A new ePlanning platform will be the vehicle for evaluation of the planning system.
-This online system will capture the aforementioned statistical information and may offer new data, making it accessible to all interested parties beyond the development sector, and presenting information in new ways, such as in graphs and spatial maps.
+A new ePlanning platform is the vehicle for evaluation of the planning system.
+This online system captures the aforementioned statistical information and may offer new data, making it accessible to all interested parties beyond the development sector, and presenting information in new ways, such as in graphs and spatial maps.

 The new Performance Indicators scheme is to be overseen and reported on by the State Planning Commission (with approval of the Minister).

-Through integration with the new ePlanning platform, the new Performance Indicators scheme will offer the following benefits:
+Through integration with the new ePlanning platform, the new Performance Indicators scheme offers the following benefits: